cloudflare/cloudflare-docs/content/waf/custom-rules/custom-firewall/_index.md

 {{</Aside>}}

-Like other rules evaluated by Cloudflare's [Ruleset Engine](/ruleset-engine/), Custom Firewall rules have an **expression** and an **action**:
+Like other rules evaluated by Cloudflare's [Ruleset Engine](/ruleset-engine/), Custom Rules have an **expression** and an **action**:

-* The **expression** specifies the criteria you are matching traffic on using the [Rules language](/ruleset-engine/rules-language).
+* The **expression** specifies the criteria you are matching traffic on using the [Rules language](/ruleset-engine/rules-language/).
 * The **action** specifies what to perform when there is a match for the rule.

 ***

 ## Next steps

-To create Custom Firewall rules using the Cloudflare dashboard, refer to [Create Custom Firewall rules in the dashboard](/waf/custom-rules/custom-firewall/create-dashboard/).
+To create Custom Rules using the Cloudflare dashboard, refer to [Create Custom Rules in the dashboard](/waf/custom-rules/custom-firewall/create-dashboard/).

-You can also create Custom Firewall rules using the [Rulesets API](/ruleset-engine/rulesets-api).
-Refer to [Create Custom Firewall rules via API](/waf/custom-rules/custom-firewall/create-api/) for more information.
+You can also create Custom Rules using the [Rulesets API](/ruleset-engine/rulesets-api/).
+Refer to [Create Custom Rules via API](/waf/custom-rules/custom-firewall/create-api/) for more information.